 White Whole Wheat Flour — White whole grain flour is made from hard white spring wheat, is lighter in color, and taste than regular whole grain flour.
 It has a 13% protein content.
-This is my preferred flour when baking sourdough bread.
+This is my preferred flour when baking sourdough bread as it is lighter in the whole wheat taste and my family loves bread made with it.
+If your family is on the line about whole grain bread this is the flour to use to convince them!
 It comes in various names such as Golden 86, Prairie Gold, etc. I buy 50 pound bag of Prairie Gold White Wheat Flour from our local grocery store.
 Under Trim Healthy Mama guidelines this flour can only be used with sourdough starter as the starter ferments the grain making it easier for our bodies to digest or it can be used in Gwen’s Nest Bread which is fermented for 3 days in the refrigerator.

 White Whole Wheat Pastry Flour — Pastry flour is made from soft white spring wheat and will have less gluten which makes it perfect for biscuits, pancakes, waffles, etc. This flour WILL NOT make a nice loaf of bread as it does not have the needed gluten required to raise a loaf of bread.
-I love using this flour to make soft, flaky sourdough biscuits.
+I love using this flour to make soft, flaky sourdough biscuits, pie crust, and crackers.
 Under Trim Healthy Mama E guidelines this flour can only be used with sourdough starter as the starter ferments the grain making it easier for our bodies to digest.

 Whole Wheat Flour — This flour is made from hard red winter wheat and has the classic whole wheat flavor.
 It has 14% protein content and is America’s top selling whole wheat flour.
 This flour does make a darker loaf than the white whole grain flour.
 I prefer to mix this flour with white whole grain flour when make 100% whole wheat bread as it is stronger in taste.
 Under Trim Healthy Mama E guidelines this flour can only be used with sourdough starter as the starter ferments the dough making it easier for our bodies to digest or it can be used in Gwen’s Nest Bread which is fermented for 3 days in the refrigerator.